 - Salvage surgery for patients who continue to bleed is associated with a high mortality.

-Elderly patients and people with chronic medical conditions withstand acute UGIB less well and have a higher risk of death.
-Mortality is about 7% in patients admitted with an UGIB.
-It is as high as 26% in patients who develop bleeding whilst in hospital having been admitted for another cause.
-A score of less than 3 using the Rockall system above is associated with an excellent prognosis, whereas a score of 8 or above is associated with high mortality.
+Elderly patients and people with chronic medical conditions withstand acute UGIB less well and have a higher risk of death .
+Mortality is about 7% in patients admitted with a UGIB.
+It is as high as 26% in patients who develop bleeding whilst in hospital having been admitted for another cause .
+A score of less than 3 using the Rockall Score system above is associated with an excellent prognosis, whereas a score of 8 or above is associated with high mortality .

 Factors which affect the risk of death include:

 - Age: deaths under age 40 years are rare.
-30% of patients over 90 years old with UGIB die as a result of the bleed.
+Prognosis is worse with advancing age.

 - Comorbidity: complications are more likely with comorbid disease.